envisioning/vocab/vocab/policy-gradient-algorithm.md

 ---
 category: CORE, MATH
+generality:
+- 0.85
+- 0.835
+- 0.82
+- 0.805
+- 0.79
+- 0.775
+- 0.76
 slug: policy-gradient-algorithm
 summary: Type of RL algorithm that optimizes the policy directly by computing gradients of expected rewards with respect to policy parameters.
 title: Policy Gradient Algorithm
 ---